 Audit-day output Policy binder Dashboard screenshot Research memo Dashboard export The manual Printable DRP.
 Agency-scoped document package with verbatim rule text appended.

-Pricing model Per-seat / per-facility Per-seat Per-seat Per-seat + per-module Annual manual fee Flat per facility.
+Pricing model Per-seat / per-facility Per-seat Per-seat Per-seat + per-module Annual manual + Subscription fee Flat per facility.
 One install covers the compliance team — no seat tax.

 Per-seat tax as team grows Yes Yes Yes, steep Yes No (physical books, just copies) No. Unlimited users on the compliance team at one flat rate.